 A quick chat on twitter today turned into a rather large comment on Ben Werdmuller’s blog.
 Ben had written about how game dynamics, such as the scoring mechanism used by Foursquare, gets involvement from its users in a competitive sense, and wondered if that could be applied to open source development.
-This got me thinking,… Continue reading Crowdopensourcing
+This got me thinking, and I suggested how it could drive a very general question and answers application.
+Go over there and have a look.

 Category: IPhone